cyrex562/imgui-rs/README.md

  - 2020/12/21 (1.80) - renamed ImDrawList::AddBezierCurve() to AddBezierCubic(), and PathBezierCurveTo() to PathBezierCubicCurveTo().
 Kept inline redirection function (will obsolete).
  - 2020/12/04 (1.80) - added imgui_tables.cpp file!
 Manually constructed project files will need the new file added!
  - 2020/11/18 (1.80) - renamed undocumented/internals ImGuiColumnsFlags_* to ImGuiOldColumnFlags_* in prevision of incoming tables API.
- - 2020/11/03 (1.80) - renamed io.ConfigWindowsMemoryCompactTimer to io.ConfigMemoryCompactTimer as the feature will apply to other data structures
+ - 2020/11/03 (1.80) - renamed io.ConfigWindowsMemoryCompactTimer to io.config_memory_compact_timer as the feature will apply to other data structures
  - 2020/10/14 (1.80) - backends: moved all backends files (imgui_impl_XXXX.cpp, imgui_impl_XXXX.h) from examples/ to backends/.
  - 2020/10/12 (1.80) - removed redirecting functions/enums that were marked obsolete in 1.60 (April 2018):
                         - io.RenderDrawListsFn pointer        -> use ImGui::GetDrawData() value and call the render function of your backend